Light infantry: United Kingdom

 In the Second World War, the use of light infantry was revived in what became the British Commandos and the Parachute Regiment.
 Because of the nature of their role and deployment, they were more lightly equipped than most infantry battalions.
 The Parachute Regiment has survived to this day, while the Royal Marine Commandos are directly descended from those units formed in the Second World War.

 Most of the old light infantry and rifle regiments were administratively grouped in a new Light Division in 1968.
 The British Army ordered regimental amalgamations in 1957, 1966, 1990 and 2003.
 The Rifles (the largest infantry regiment in the British Army) was formed in 2007 from the amalgamation of the regiments of the Light Division.
 The Rifles maintain the traditional quick parade march of all British light infantry, the Rifle Brigade's "rifle green" No 1 dress with blackened buttons and black leather belts, and many other traditions and "golden threads" of its parent regiments.
-Rifle and light infantry regiments that did not become part of the Rifles included the Royal Ulster Rifles, the Royal Gurkha Rifles, the Cameronians (Scottish Rifles) and the Highland Light Infantry.
+The only rifle regiment not to become part of the Rifles was the Royal Gurkha Rifles.
+Following a series of amalgamations and one disbandment, none of the historic Light Infantry regiments now survive as separate entities within the modern British Army.

 Today, "Light role infantry" is a designation that can be applied to an infantry battalion of any regiment.
 Light role infantry are not (by default) equipped with armoured vehicles (unlike Armoured Infantry or Mechanised Infantry).

 United States

+Colonial and Revolutionary War

 In 1780, General George Washington published an order of battle which included a corps of light infantry, under the command of General Lafayette.
 The light infantry participated in several major battles of the southern states in 1781, including the Battle of Yorktown.
 The entire Continental Army was dismissed after the war, with all regiments disbanded in 1784.

+19th Century

 In 1808, the United States Army created its first Regiment of Riflemen.
 During the War of 1812 three more Rifle Regiments were raised but disbanded after the war.
 The Rifle Regiment was disbanded in 1821.

 In the Mexican–American War Colonel Jefferson Davis created and led the Mississippi Rifles.